Are There Tax Advantages to an S Corporation Compared to an LLC?

 Tax Advantages of S Corporation Versus Single-member LLCs

 A single-member LLC treated as a disregarded entity reports its income and deductions on a Schedule C tax form as a part of the member's 1040 if the LLC operates an active trade or business.
-This tax accounting means that the LLC owner pays self-employment taxes (roughly 15% on the first $100,000 of profits and roughly 3% after the first $100,000) on all of the LLC's profits.
+This tax accounting means that the LLC owner pays self-employment taxes (roughly 15% on the first $120,000 of profits, roughly 3% on the next $80,000 to $130,000 of profits, and then roughly 4% after that on all of the rest of LLC's profits.

 In comparison, a single-member LLC operating an active trade or business and treated as an S corporation files a corporate tax return and regular payroll tax returns.
-The S corporation status means that the business pays Social Security and Medicare taxes equivalent to self-employment taxes (again roughly 15% on the first $100,000 of profits and then 3% on profits after that) only on the amount of profit called "wages".
+The S corporation status means that the business pays Social Security and Medicare taxes equivalent to self-employment taxes (again roughly 15% on the first $120,000 of profits and then roughly 3% to 4% on profits after that) only on the amount of profit called "wages".